bollu/bollu.github.io/README.txt

 - But really, we can throw in any choice of encoding data we like, to give it "latent information"
 - In this way, the spatial location is baked into the feature space!

+# I Like To Play Dances, Waltzes and Ragtime

+- All the music I like playing has a strong rhythmic component.
+- It should have cute nuggets of ideas, like waltzes and dances.
+- Furthermore, it should have strong syncopation, like ragtime!
+- I need to explor boogie woogie.

 # Implementing Nelson Oppen

 ### Disjoint theories